hyneho/kafka/clients/src/main/resources/common/message/README.md

 **Default Value Handling for Tagged Fields**

-In Kafka's serialization mechanism, when a tagged field is present, it may be omitted from the serialized message if all of its associated fields are equal to their default values.
-This behavior helps to optimize message size by avoiding the transmission of redundant data.
+In Kafka's serialization mechanism, a tagged field may be omitted from the serialized message if all its associated fields are equal to their default values, whether those defaults are explicit or implicit.
+This behavior optimizes message size by avoiding the transmission of redundant data.

-* Explicit Defaults: If a tagged field has explicit default values declared for all of its subfields, it will not be serialized if these fields match their default values.
-* Implicit Defaults: If a tagged field does not declare explicit defaults for all of its subfields, the fields without explicit defaults are treated according to the defined schema.
-  This can potentially result in the serialization of the tagged field, even when its subfields contain values that would typically be considered as defaults.

 Flexible Versions
 -----------------